Hindu Swayamsevak Sangh: United Kingdom

 The Charity Commission conducted an inquiry into the allegations and published a report on 2 September 2016.
 The inquiry found that there was mismanagement by the trustees who had failed to comply with their duties under charity law (page 4).
 It accepted the trustees' testimony that the teacher was a 'volunteer' and did not find evidence that the views expressed the teacher were "endemic or systematic in the charity and its activities" (page 6).
 The Commission also found that there was no evidence of any formal links between the RSS and HSS (page 7).

 United States

-In the US, the HSS registered as a tax-exempt 501(c)(3) non-profit organization in 1989.
+In the US, the HSS USA registered as a tax-exempt 501(c)(3) non-profit organisation in 1989.

 Presence elsewhere

-The RSS announced in 2014 that there were plans to establish HSS chapters in countries such as Denmark, Germany, Finland, France, Italy, the Netherlands, and Norway.
+The RSS announced in 2014 that there were plans to establish HSS chapters in countries such as Denmark, Germany, Finland, France, Italy, the Netherlands, Poland, Japan, Sweden and Norway.
 It claimed that the two organisations worked closely together and shared a similar ideology but were not as one.